pavelzbornik/substack-to-kindle/README.md

 # substack-to-kindle
-A Google Apps Script project that allows you to convert Gmail messages to EPUB files and store them in Google Drive.
-This is particularly useful for archiving emails in EPUB format, which can be read on various e-book readers.
+A Google Apps Script project that allows you to convert Gmail messages to EPUB files.

 ## Features